-Gibbs Law Group’s Medical Product Liability Attorneys have extensive experience representing patients who have been injured by drugs and medical devices.
-Our attorneys have pursued claims in the following cases:
+Our medical product liability attorneys have extensive experience representing patients who have been injured by drugs and medical devices.
+Some cases where we have pursued claims are:

 Plaintiffs alleged that Defendant Bayer Healthcare Pharmaceuticals, Inc. knew and failed to warn consumers of the increased risk of thrombotic events associated with the use of drospirenone, the third-generation progestin in its Yasmin and Yaz birth control pills.
 Claims were also brought regarding Ocella and Beyaz birth control pills, the generic forms of Yasmin and Yaz that are manufactured by other pharmaceutical companies.
 Some plaintiffs also alleged that the use of Yasmin and Yaz negatively impacted gallbladder function, causing the development of gallstones and sometimes requiring choleocystectomy, or removal of the gallbladder.
 Bayer has entered into settlement agreements with both groups of plaintiffs and has paid out $1.7 billion thus far to women injured by their products and its derivatives.